panadolextra91/server-math-web/README.md

 - ✅ Session lifecycle (create, end, summary)
 - ✅ Question generation and answer grading (full flow)
 - ✅ Analytics and leaderboard endpoints
-- ✅ Metrics and performance monitoring
+- ✅ Metrics and performance monitoring (server-wide and player-specific)
+- ✅ Admin authentication for protected endpoints
+- ✅ Player statistics and metrics endpoints
+- ✅ Input sanitization and validation
+- ✅ Error handling and standardized error responses

 All tests use the same database connection as the dev server, so ensure MySQL is running before running tests.